arafai/dotty-presentation/PITCHME.md

 - improve the tooling (compiler, IDE support)
 - improve the language features (by using lessons learned from developing Scala 2)
 - ensure a smooth migration
-- drop some of the language features
+- drop some language features

 ---